craigjbass/SupermarketReceipt-LargeTeamRefactoring/README.md

 These are just examples: the actual special deals change each week.

-Create some test cases and aim to get good enough code coverage that you feel confident to do some refactoring.
+## The Challenge

+You must refactor the code, using the safety of the test suite provided.

-When you have good test cases, identify code smells such as Long Method, Innappropriate Intimacy.
+As a team identify code smells such as Long Method, Innappropriate Intimacy.
 Apply relevant refactorings.

-When you're confident you can handle this code, implement the new feature described below
+When the team is confident it can handle this code, choose a pair to implement the new feature described below using TDD.

+**Rules**

+* Split into pairs.
+* When refactoring, use a modified version of TCR; `test && (commit ; push) || revert.`
+* When implementing a feature, use TDD... but make sure to Continuously Integrate!
+* Don't go longer than 3 minutes without running your tests.
+* Push to master.
+* Collaborate to solve merge conflicts.

 ## New feature: discounted bundles